A points machine if your business regularly flies this low-cost airline.

-- You have a valid Taxpayer Identification Number.
+- You have a valid tax identification number.

 Always consider your options and your financial situation before you apply for a credit card.

-How do I apply for the Southwest Rapid Rewards Premier Business Credit Card?
+What do customers say about the Southwest Rapid Rewards® Premier Business Credit Card?

-1. Go to Southwest.com, find the Rapid Rewards Premier Business Credit Card and click Apply Now.
+How to apply for the Southwest Rapid Rewards® Premier Business Credit Card

 I got the card.
 Now what?

 - Make timely payments.
 Pay your card bill online at the Chase website, where you can enroll in autopay.

 - Avoid interest.
 After the close of each billing cycle, you have a grace period of at least 20 days to pay your balance.
 If you do, you won’t pay interest on your purchases.

 - Avoid fees.
 Late and returned payments come with fees of up to $39.
 The balance transfer fee is whichever is greater, $5 or 5% of each transfer, and the cash advance fee is $15 or 5% of the amount of each transaction, whichever is greater.

 - Contact customer service.
 If you have questions, contact Chase Credit Cards support at 1-800-432-3117.